ajinkyakolhe112/ERA1-School-of-AI-COURSE-NOTES/Session 7 - 10 Iterations/session 7 - TODO.md

 2. Experiment Management & Curves for understanding train & test log in W & B
 3. Same code of Class in Tensorflow Keras
 4. Same code of in keras & pytorch, tensorflow
+5. Automatic testing method, to immediately know when any change breaks the code
-1. CIFAR & Imagenet datasets
+6. CIFAR & Imagenet datasets
-2. ~~Alexnet, Vgg, Inception, Other Architecture Research Papers~~
+7. ~~Alexnet, Vgg, Inception, Other Architecture Research Papers~~
-3. ZTM Pytorch Course
+8. ZTM Pytorch Course
-4. Pytorch Official Tutorials
+9. Pytorch Official Tutorials